Friday, 2 December 2016

 055. Rajesh Khanna & His Ancestral Hometown Burewala

-My first memory of Rajesh Khanna is his blockbuster song, Mere Sapnon Ki Rani Kab Aaye Gi Tu, singing in an open four wheel drive for beautiful Sharmila Tagore.
-With Sujit Kumar in the driving seat.
-The song is from the film Aradhna 1969, but was still very popular many years later in the late 1970s.
-By then, though successful, heydays of his glory had passed and Amitabh Bachchan was the super star of Bollywood.
-I along with probably all boys of my age, were huge fans of Amitabh.
+My first memory of Rajesh Khanna is his blockbuster song, Mere Sapnon Ki Rani Kab Aayegi Tu, singing in an open four-wheel drive for the beautiful Sharmila Tagore, with Sujit Kumar in the driving seat.
+The song is from the film Aradhana (1969), but was still very popular many years later in the late 1970s.
+By then, though successful, the heydays of his glory had passed, and Amitabh Bachchan was the superstar of Bollywood.
+I, along with probably all boys of my age, was a huge fan of Amitabh.

-Beautiful Sharmila Tagore, apparently oblivious of all the efforts of Rajesh to woo her, busy in reading her book (or pretending to be!).
+Beautiful Sharmila Tagore, apparently oblivious to all of Rajesh’s efforts to woo her, busy reading her book (or pretending to be!).

-However, in my later years, I came to appreciate and fully realize the reasons behind the stupendous fame enjoyed by Rajesh Khanna in late 60s and early 70s.
-An actor for whom the term super star was originally coined.
-Dozens of the most beautiful songs in the history of Bollywood were filmed on Rajesh Khanna and he had a special forte in this field.
-With any fear of contradiction, it can be claimed that no other actor has a greater number of beautiful songs picturised on him than Rajesh Khanna.
+Khanna, and he had a special forte in this field.
+Without fear of contradiction, it can be claimed that no other actor has had a greater number of beautiful songs picturised on him than Rajesh Khanna.

-After a long and successful career in cinema, this legendary actor died on 18 July, 2012.
-When a famous actor dies, his or her fans feel an era of their own lives have also passed with his or her death.
-Rajesh Khanna was one of those actors, whose death can be said as the end of an era.
-Many famous actors of 50s and 60s have died in recent years, but nobody drew as much attention as the news of his death.
-It was a Breaking News and made headlines for many days.
-Even the PM of Pakistan Raja Pervez Ashraf sent a message of condolence on behalf of millions of his fans on this side of the border.
+After a long and successful career in cinema, this legendary actor died on 18 July 2012.
+When a famous actor dies, his or her fans often feel that an era of their own lives has also passed with their death.
+Rajesh Khanna was one of those actors whose death truly marked the end of an era.
+Many famous actors of the 1950s and 1960s have passed away in recent years, but none drew as much attention as the news of his death.
+It was Breaking News and made headlines for many days.
+Even the Prime Minister of Pakistan, Raja Pervez Ashraf, sent a message of condolence on behalf of millions of his fans on this side of the border.

 http://timesofindia.indiatimes.com/india/Pakistan-town-says-Rajesh-Khanna-was-born-there/articleshow/15049895.cms